-Some results might be ranking well, but might not answer the questions that your potential audience is searching for.
+Some results might be ranking well but might not answer the questions that your potential audience is searching for.

 So in the next step, we’re going to be looking at all the search results on the first page of Google, and we’re going to identify potential gaps in the current content.

-We’re going to be looking at:
+We’re going to be looking at the following:

 - How qualitative is the content?
 Do you think there is an opportunity to go deeper, to deliver a more in-depth answer to the question?

 - What is the domain rank of the sites delivering the answers?
 You can use the MOZBar SEO toolbar for this.
 See what the Domain Authority is of the website currently ranking compared to yours.
 If a similar or lower domain authority compared to your domain is ranking, it is a good signal that this particular topic is not overly crowded yet, and it is not too competitive.

 - How well do the current results answer those questions that you’re searching for?
 How relevant are the answers, and could you easily improve on them?